embedded-graphics/embedded-graphics/simulator/README.md

 ways to get it working, but probably the simplest method is copying the binaries as shown [here](https://github.com/Rust-SDL2/rust-sdl2#windows-msvc).

-**Note:** The precompiled binaries need to be added to _all_ Rust versions you use.
-For example, this means that you will need to copy the files after every update to a new stable Rust version.

 ## Examples

 ### Simulate a 128x64 SSD1306 OLED